 Today, there are about 10 small farms that exclusively produce this sweet treat in the Hudson Valley.
 But you don’t need to be a farmer by trade to get your feet wet in maple sugaring this season, Clyne says.
 “I know some people who just drill a hole into the maple tree in their backyard to make their own syrup every season,” she says.
 “It’s one of the rare products you can easily DIY.”

-But when it comes to larger-scale production, Carl Heimuller, the director of programs at the Hudson Highlands Nature Museum, says “there is a real science to it.”
+Still, when it comes to larger-scale production, Carl Heimuller of the Hudson Highlands Nature Museum says, “there is a real science to it.”
 Noting that the temperature must be above freezing during the day and drop below freezing at night for a tap to be successful and since the sugaring season is short and sweet — lasting only about 6 weeks between February and March — timing is everything.